Why Are Airstream Campers So Expensive? (Must-Read!)

 - Floor Plan Options: 1

-The Nest is the least recognizable towable Airstream because it's not made out of aluminum.
-It is a fairly new model, made of fiberglass, and is a very small self-contained camper.
+The Nest is the least recognizable towable Airstream because it's not made of aluminum.
+It is a fairly new model, made of fiberglass, and is a tiny self-contained camper.

 Being small, it's meant to be able to go places the larger trailers cannot go while offering great views from inside with all the windows.
 Single axle only.